-The Pivot analysis tool summarizes your data, and helps you slice it and dice it with the help of tables and other data visualizations.
-A Pivot analysis is especially useful when you are dealing with a large volume of data as it allows you to create incisive summaries and view custom reports to gleam insights.
+Pivots provide the capability to derive significance and insights from your user data.
+The pivot analysis tool summarizes your data with the help of tables and other data visualizations.
+When dealing with a large volume of data, this useful tool helps marketers create incisive summaries and view custom reports to glean user insights.

-- In which city are my sales for Nike Shoes the lowest?
+- In which city are my sales for Nike shoes the lowest?

-- How many mins of sports content do my platinum customers consume each day of the week?
+- How many minutes of sports content do my platinum customers consume each day of the week?

 - Event properties